TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-guestconfiguration.md

 a single Initiate can be used to enable all requirements for identity and extensions on a machine, and then audit policies can be added/removed without needing to run Remediation Tasks.

-The inititative to deploy requirements is named `Deploy prerequisites to enable Guest Configuration policies on virtual machines`.
+The initiatative to deploy requirements is named `Deploy prerequisites to enable Guest Configuration policies on virtual machines`.
 Once it has been assigned (and any existing machines have been remediated), no additional "prerequisite" policies are required as audit definitions are assigned.